Teen overcomes all odds after traumatic brain injury

 Eventually some good news, doctors told Michael the surgery was successful.

-“When she first came out of surgery, she had rods and steel tubes sticking out of her head, throat, feeding tubes, at least 40 – 50 of them, she wasn’t moving, they were swollen, her tongue was sticking out of her mouth,” said Michael.
+“When she first came out of surgery, she had rods and steel tubes sticking out of her head and throat.
+Feeding tubes, at least 40 – 50 of them.
+She wasn’t moving, her eyes were closed, they were swollen, her tongue was sticking out of her mouth,” said Michael.
 “I didn’t know if she would remain in a coma or be able to ever talk again, or walk or know who I am.”

 Jasmine was in a coma and on life support, her dad believed she might never be the same.